HRH Duke of Edinburgh, 10 June 1921 to 9 April 2021 Read more

 At present, approximately 692 megawatts of community and locally owned energy projects have been installed and are now operational – this is almost 70% towards the 2020 target.

-The programme offers free, specialist advice and support to businesses to implement energy, resource and water efficiency measures that will reduce carbon emissions and translate to cost savings.
+The service offers specialist advice and support to businesses to implement energy efficiency measures that will reduce carbon emissions and translate to cost savings.

-We are committed to supporting small and medium sized Scottish businesses to reduce energy and resource costs for businesses.
+We are committed to supporting small and medium sized Scottish businesses to reduce energy costs for businesses.
 Reducing operating costs not only improves margins but can help make businesses more competitive.

-The SME Loan currently provides unsecured loans from £1,000 up to £100,000 for the installation of energy efficient measures such as lighting and heating upgrades, double glazing, insulation and much more.
+The SME Loan currently provides unsecured loans from £1,000 up to £100,000 for the installation of energy efficient measures such as heating upgrades, double glazing, insulation, lighting and many more resource efficiency projects including waste prevention and water conservancy.

 Through the Home Energy Scotland loan scheme we are helping homeowners make energy and money-saving improvements to their homes.